 The danger here is that we will find it difficult to change our judgment when the initial value or information changes later.

-It is like this; think of a situation that you are going to buy a car.
-Although you may have an estimate about the value prior to meet the seller, the seller’s asking price often acts as an anchor.
+It is like this; think of a situation where you are going to buy a car.
+Although you may have an estimate about the value prior to meeting the seller, the seller’s asking price often acts as an anchor.
 If the seller begins with a higher price tag you tend to settle for a price next lower to the value; on the other hand, if the seller sets a lower price than the previous one, you are likely to settle for a value next closer that anchoring value.
 However, the seller will find it difficult to set a higher value later.

 This happened in the COVID19 pandemic.